2021 Utility Rate Study

 HOW DO HIGHLAND'S RATES COMPARE TO NEIGHBORING CITIES?

-As illustrated in the graph below, in comparing the Utah County cities that surround Highland, even with this proposed increase, Highland will still be the lowest rate and over $6 per month below the average monthly water bill.*
+As illustrated in the graph below, in comparing the Utah County cities that surround Highland, even with this increase, Highland will still be the lowest rate and over $6 per month below the average monthly water bill.*

 *The calculated rates assume a usage of 5,999 gallons per month.